Hit enter to search

 Please contact email@example.com with any questions.

 Although we are not requiring proof of vaccination to return to campus, we do need students to complete the Immunization Record and Document of Informed Choice form, letting Health Services know your informed choices for several available vaccinations.
 This form needs to be completed ASAP.
-You need to:
+Please:

 Who will see my Immunization Record and Document of Informed Choice and how will it be used?

-The Immunization Record and Document of Informed Choice is considered privileged medical information that your on-campus medical provider will have access to.
-During the admissions process, your admissions counselor also has brief access that ceases at the point of enrollment.
-This privileged medical information will be used by your on-campus medical provider and shared only in accordance with our Privacy Practices in order to help keep you and our campus healthy and safe.
+The Immunization Record and Document of Informed Choice is considered privileged medical information.
+During the admissions process, your admissions counselor has brief access that ceases at the point of enrollment.
+At that time, only the on-campus medical provider will have access.
+This privileged medical information will then be used only in accordance with our Privacy Practices in order to help keep you and our campus healthy and safe.
 In the event of an outbreak or exposure to a communicable disease (example: Meningitis), this information will allow Health Services to rapidly identify students who are at a personal health risk.

 Why should I get vaccinated?